 - Add the onions and garlic and cook for a minute or two.

 - Drain into a colander, leaving about 3 tablespoons of oil in the pan.

 - Meanwhile, in a large bowl, whisk the eggs with a good pinch of salt.

 - Add the potatoes and stir to coat with the egg.

 - Add the egg-coated potatoes to the very hot oil in the frying pan, spreading them evenly to completely cover the pan’s base.

 - Lower the heat to medium and continue to cook, shaking the pan frequently, until the mixture is just over half set.

-- Use a plate to cover the frying pan and turn the pan upside to get the omelette onto the plate.
+- Use a plate to cover the frying pan and turn the pan upside-down to get the omelette onto the plate.

-- Add 1 tablespoon of oil to the pan and slide the omelette back into the pan on its uncooked side Cook until completely set.
+- Add 1 tablespoon of oil to the pan and slide the omelette back into the pan on its uncooked side, then cook until completely set.

 - Allow the omelette to cool, and then cut into wedges

-- Season with salt and serve with Ballymaloe Original Relish.
+- Season with salt and serve with Ballymaloe Relish or Ballymaloe Pepper Relish.